 — The Olde Bell main bar

-— The Olde Bell was turned into a modern coaching inn by Ilse Crawford and 6a architects.
-What was the inspiration to reinvent the old inn in 2008?
+— The Olde Bell was turned into a modernboutique hotel by Ilse Crawford and 6a Architects.
+What was the inspiration to reinvent the old Inn?

 With that vision, they hunted around for designers.
 When they met Ilse, she was after the same sort of thing and the relationship worked really well from there.
 Everything needed to be redone.
 They completely stripped the building and used local furniture makers and English materials to restore it.
 For example, the restaurant tables are enormous, made of English oak.
 It takes six men to move them.”